 “I think we will see more open source projects go the crowdfunding route for features, but it’s not as easy as it seems.
 The real work begins after the campaigns to ensure everyone gets what they pledged and we achieve our goal of delivering a great new feature.
 Overall it has been a satisfactory journey, that we could not have achieved without the awesome plugin from IgnitionDeck.”

 While Piwik’s example provides an exciting glimpse into the future of open source funding, who says it has to stop there?
-Why not crowdfund an album, open knowledge, a space sim, or a cure?
+Why not crowdfund an album, open knowledge, or build a space sim?
 Here’s to the founders that build the future, and the communities that make it happen.